k8snetworkplumbingwg/multus-cni/README.md

 - namespace: Kubernetes namespace that the target network attach definition is defined in.
 - mac: MAC address (e.g "c2:11:22:33:44:66") for target network interface
-- interfaceRequest: interface name for target network interface
+- interface: interface name for target network interface

 Note: If you add `mac`, please add 'tuning' plugin into target network attach definition as CNI plugin chaining as following.